demisto/content/Packs/CommonPlaybooks/Playbooks/Entity_Enrichment_-_Generic_v3_README.md

-Enrich entities using one or more integrations.
+Enrich entities using one or more integrations

 ## Dependencies

-This playbook uses the following sub-playbooks, integrations, and scripts.
+This playbook uses the following sub-playbooks, integrations, and scripts

 ### Sub-playbooks